sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 ![tunnel](/blog/tunnel1.jpg)
 <small> "High Speed Tunnel" by Sekino Junichiro (late 20th century) - [Ukiyo.org](https://ukiyo-e.org/image/artelino/15177g1)</small>

-Since launch, we did not pay too much attention to the front end performance of the main Checkly web app.
+Since launch, we didn't pay too much attention to the front end performance of the main Checkly web app.
 Shame on us.
-What better occasion to dive into this after the publishing of Google's Addy Osmani excellent [The Cost of Javascript in 2018](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)?
+What better reason to dive into this than the publishing of Google's Addy Osmani excellent [The Cost of Javascript in 2018](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)?

-Turns out it took about half a day to go from an **abysmal 34 to 100 Lighthouse score** on our Vue.js app.
+TL;DR: it took about half a day to go from **an abysmal 34 to a 100 Lighthouse score** on our Vue.js app.

 <!--more-->

 ## Very short primer on web app performance

-The article by Osmani goes into why web/mobile performance is important, what Javascript has to do with it and what concerns there are regarding mobile, device types etc. Read it if you are not familiar with these topics.
+The article by Osmani goes into why web/mobile performance is important, what Javascript has to do with it and what concerns there are regarding mobile, device type, render cycles, loading etc. Read it if you are not familiar with these topics.
 The gist is:

 1. Javascript is the most expensive part of your site performance wise.
 Not images, not CSS.
 2. Faster sites increase revenue.